mayumisiano/mayumisiano/README.md

 - 🌱 I’m focused on building a solid back-end portfolio.
 - ✨ I strongly desire to use my knowledge to teach/help other people in IT.
 - 💡 I'm currently working for a big three consulting firm.
-- ⚡ Random facts: Passionate for calisthenics, learning foreign languages, cats, reading and gaming (very noticeably, I love SV).
+- ⚡ Random facts: Passionate for calisthenics, learning foreign languages, cats, reading and gaming.
 - 😄 Pronouns: She/hers

 ### Badges and Credentials 🔰